psynaptic/php-drupal.tmbundle/README.markdown

 - Simpletest
 - Preprocess functions
 - Automatic detection of Drupal version when .info file available
-- Drupal 5 and 6 supported
+- Drupal 5, Drupal 6 and Drupal 7 supported
 - Snippet building commands - makes it easier to contribute more snippets!

 Planned features...